Change Started

 In 1987, nations around the world, in an act of unison, came together to avert a major environmental disaster that was about to strike our planet.

-We constantly hear about the government’s inactions toward environmental protection; there is an event in our history that would be known as a landmark moment for humanity when governments from many countries came together to protect the planet.
+We constantly hear about the government’s inactions toward environmental protection; However, there is an event in our history that would be known as a landmark moment for humanity when governments from many countries came together to protect the planet.

 It was 16th September 1987, and 30 countries signed the Montreal Protocol.